Spike Fuck: 2015–2018: early work and The Smackwave EP

-Spike Fuck's debut EP, The Smackwave EP, was released in 2016, and re-released in 2019.
+Raised in Melbourne, he began performing as Spike Fuck in 2015.
+He began performing solo with a backing track, a microphone, and a confrontational stage presence.
+His debut EP, The Smackwave EP, was released in June 2016: a five-song work addressing heroin addiction, mental illness and heartbreak.
 He has described it as an impersonation of a washed-up middle aged rock star attempting a comeback in the 1960s or 1970s.